-The Company offers its customers the opportunity to trade in their older systems for credit towards the purchase of a newer generation system.
+The Company offers its customers the opportunity to trade in their older systems for a credit towards the purchase of a newer generation system.
 The Company generally does not provide specified price trade-in rights or upgrade rights at the time of system purchase.
 Such trade-in or upgrade transactions are separately negotiated based on the circumstances at the time of the trade-in or upgrade, based on the then fair value of the system, and are generally not based on any pre-existing rights granted by the Company.
-Accordingly, such trade-ins and upgrades are not considered as separate deliverables in the arrangement for a system sale.
+Accordingly, such trade-ins and upgrades are not considered as separate performance obligations in the arrangement for a system sale.

 As part of a trade-in transaction, the customer receives a new generation system in exchange for its pre-owned system.
-The trade-in credit is negotiated at the time of the trade-in and is applied towards the purchase price of the new generation unit.
-Traded-in systems can be reconditioned and resold.
-The Company accounts for trade-ins consistent with the guidance in AICPA Technical Practice Aid 5100.01, Equipment Sales Net of Trade-Ins ("TPA 5100.01").
-The Company applies the accounting guidance by crediting system revenue for the negotiated price of the new generation system, while the difference between (a) the trade-in allowance and (b) the net realizable value of the traded-in system less a normal profit margin is treated as a sales allowance.
+The trade-in credit is negotiated at the time of the trade-in and is applied towards the purchase price of the new unit.
+Traded-in systems generally can be reconditioned and resold.
+The Company accounts for the fair value of the traded-in system in the total consideration in the arrangement by including the net realizable value of the traded-in system less a normal profit margin.
 The value of the traded-in system is determined as the amount, after reconditioning costs are added, that will allow a normal profit margin on the sale of the reconditioned unit to be generated.
 When there is no market for the traded-in units, no value is assigned.
-Traded-in units are reported as a component of inventory until reconditioned and resold, or otherwise disposed.
+Traded-in units are reported as a component of inventory until resold, or otherwise disposed.

-In addition, customers may also have the opportunity to upgrade their systems, for example, by adding a fourth arm to a three-arm system, adding a second surgeon console for use with the da Vinci Si, Xi, and X Surgical Systems, or by upgrading a da Vinci X Patient-Side Cart to an Xi Patient-Side Cart.
-Such upgrades are performed by completing component level upgrades at the customer's site or by swapping out the component upgraded.
-Upgrade revenue is recognized when the component level upgrades have been completed and all other revenue recognition criteria have been met.
+In addition, customers may also have the opportunity to upgrade their systems at a price determined at the time of the upgrade, for example, by adding a second surgeon console for use with the da Vinci Surgical System.
+Such upgrades are performed by completing component level upgrades at the customer's site.
+Upgrade revenue is recognized when the component level upgrades are complete and all revenue recognition criteria are met.